gusye1234/nano-graphrag/readme.md

 ### Prompt

 `nano-graphrag` use prompts from `nano_graphrag.prompt.PROMPTS` dict object.
 You can play with it and replace any prompt inside.

+Some important prompts:

+- `PROMPTS["entity_extraction"]` is used to extract the entities and relations from a text chunk.
+- `PROMPTS["community_report"]` is used to organize and summary the graph cluster's description.
+- `PROMPTS["local_rag_response"]` is the system prompt template of the local search generation.
+- `PROMPTS["global_reduce_rag_response"]` is the system prompt template of the global search generation.

 ### Storage